-• execute, which allows for executing a program/script (process) which already is installed and runnable on the guest.
+execute, which allows for executing a program/script (process) which already is installed and runnable on the guest.
 This command only works while a VM is up and running and has the following syntax:

 - -image "<path to program>" Absolute path and process name of process to execute in the guest, e.g. C:\Windows\System32\calc.exe - -username <name> Name of the user the process should run under.
-This user must exist on the guest OS. - -password <password> Password of the user account specified with --username.
+This user must exist on the guest OS. - -passwordfile <file> Password of the user account specified to be read from the given file.
+If not given, an empty password is assumed. - -password <password> Password of the user account specified with --username.
 If not given, an empty password is assumed. - -dos2unix Converts output from DOS/Windows guests to UNIX-compatible line endings (CR + LF -> LF).
 Not implemented yet. - -environment "<NAME>=<VALUE>" One or more environment variables to be set or unset.